Eric-W-Chen/zephyrus/task4/README.md

 #### Refactoring with Objects

 A `selectedTypes` object centralizes the state for both color and animation, replacing individual variables (e.g., `selectedColor`, `selectedAnimation`) for better scalability and simplicity.
+A `SETTINGS` object centralizes the selections for both color and animation, replacing individual variables (e.g., `ANIMATION_CLASSES`, `COLORS`) for better scaling and simplicity.

 ### Challenges and Solutions